Obama hits Russia, China for "lack of urgency" on climate

 “It was particularly discouraging to see the leaders of two of the world’s largest emitters, China and Russia, decline to even attend the proceedings, and their national plans reflect what appears to be a dangerous lack of urgency,” Obama said.

-Obama spoke earlier Monday to a session on Pacific Island nations, including ones whose existence is threatened by rising oceans under climate change.
+Obama spoke earlier Monday to a session on Pacific Island nations, including ones whose existence is threatened by rising oceans.

 “All of us have a part to play.
 All of us have work to do.
 All of us have sacrifices to make” on climate, he said.
 “But those of us who live in wealthy nations, those of us who helped to precipitate the problem … we have an added burden.”